-■NOTE: Foam Air Filter Cleaner is available from Arctic Cat.
+■NOTE: Foam Air Filter Cleaner is available.

 3. In a pan larger than the element and with a mild detergent (dish soap) and water, wash all the dirt and oil off by squeezing the element, not twisting it.

 Do not twist or wring the element as it will develop cracks.